hammer065/pxls-template/README.md

  - `Endrik`: Originally created the script on 4th of April 2017
  - `schrej`: Who fixed the script to make it work again and is still contributing
  - `hammer065`: Me, who did the last major changes to the UserScript

+*The logo pr0gramm-logo.svg is owned by the respective creator at pr0gramm.com*